codylindley/hippojs/README.md

 ---

 ###API Draft
 (warning: API is in flux.
-This is less api documentation and more road map for now)
+This is less api documentation and more road map for now. * = not developed or tested yet.)

 ###### Hippo() Constructor, creates a set of Element nodes